Hims & Hers Plunges as Amazon Muscles into Telehealth - Wall Street Pit

-Shares of Hims & Hers Health (HIMS) experienced a significant downturn, nosediviving by 25% on Thursday, following the announcement by Amazon.com (AMZN) of its new telehealth service.
+Shares of Hims & Hers Health (HIMS) plummeted 25% on Thursday and extended their losses by another 5% on Friday, following Amazon.com‘s (AMZN) announcement of its new telehealth service.
 This service introduces an appealing proposition for consumers with low, upfront pricing for clinical visits, treatment plans, and complimentary medication delivery specifically for Amazon Prime members.
 This initiative targets a spectrum of common health, beauty, and lifestyle issues, directly competing with Hims & Hers’ business model.

 Hims & Hers Health has built its reputation by connecting patients with licensed healthcare professionals via an online platform, facilitating access to treatments for various conditions.
 The platform’s model involves personalized treatment plans, often at a premium, which has contributed to the company’s growth, particularly this year.
 Shares of Hims & Hers have more than doubled, buoyed by the introduction of compounded GLP-1 weight-loss injections like those similar to Novo Nordisk’s Wegovy.